 If you’re specifically seeking a degree that allows you to use the TEACH Grant, it’s best to verify if your degree is covered by the grant with your college’s financial aid office.

-Although the college you're looking to attend may be nationally accredited and/or the degree program is highly regarded, it's possible the university is not TEACH Grant eligible.
-Be sure to double check with the program chair or the student advising office.
+Although the college you're looking to attend may be nationally accredited and/or the degree program is highly regarded, it's possible that the university is not eligible for the TEACH Grant.
+Be sure to double-check with the program chair or the student advising office.